-The CDKL5 International Database is a vitally important research tool in which all families (worldwide) affected by CDKL5 are encouraged to participate.
-IFCR has partnered with researchers Stephanie Fehr, Helen Leonard and Jenny Downs at the Telethon Institute for Child Health Research (Australia) in the development of the database because we recognize its importance in research, treatments, interventions and clinical trials.
+The International CDKL5 Disorder Database (ICDD) is a vitally important research tool in which all families (worldwide) affected by CDKL5 are encouraged to participate.
+IFCR partnered with researchers, Drs Helen Leonard and Jenny Downs, at the Telethon Institute for Child Health Research (Australia) in the development of the database because we recognize its importance in research, treatments, interventions, and clinical trials.

 If you are a family or care worker caring for a child with a mutation in the CDKL5 gene you are invited to participate in this database.